Create your Bybit or Binance account with the above links to use our service at a discounted price.

 Q: Are you doing HFT such as arbitrage?

 A: Some of our techniques rely on high-frequency data to catch sudden price movements, however the system still performs a relatively small amount of trades.

 When it comes to actual HFT, there is a series of fundamental issues that makes it not suitable for most.
 Timing is very important, which translates into the need to improve the physical location of the trading system itself.
-Arbitrage is also difficult to test off-line in a simulation (read: without losing real money), because it's a dynamic kind of trading based on real-time action and reaction, while historical data are static by definition.
-The fundamental concept of arbitrage is also simple enough for occasional edges to quickly evaporate.
-Another issue is that fees on crypto exchanges make it prohibitive to truly execute a large number of trades without instantly losing profit on fees alone.
+Arbitrage is also difficult to test off-line in a simulation (read: without losing real money), because it's a dynamic kind of trading based on real-time action and reaction, while historical data at larger time frames can be considered static for practical purposes of testing.

 Q: When will you add support for other cryptocurrencies